Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

 Another interesting regime to consider is the weak field limit, where the non-linearities of the gravitational field are negligible, and compare with electromagnetism in inertial frames.
-From Eqs.~(\ref{Eijadapted})-(\ref{Bi0adapted}), the non-vanishing components of the electromagnetic tidal tensors measured by observers at rest in an inertial frame are: i.e., they reduce to ordinary derivatives of the electric and magnetic fields.
-The linearized gravitational tidal tensors are, from Eqs. (\ref{eq:EijGravadapted})-(\ref{eq:Hijadapted}): Thus, even in the linear regime, the gravitational tidal tensors cannot, in general, be regarded as derivatives of the gravitoelectromagnetic fields $\vec{G}$ and $\vec{H}$.
+From Eqs.~(\ref{Eijadapted})-(\ref{Bi0adapted}), the non-vanishing components of the electromagnetic tidal tensors measured by observers at rest in an inertial frame are:

+i.e., they reduce to ordinary derivatives of the electric and magnetic fields.
+The \emph{linearized} gravitational tidal tensors are, from Eqs. (\ref{eq:EijGravadapted})-(\ref{eq:Hijadapted}):

+Thus, even in the linear regime, the gravitational tidal tensors cannot, in general, be regarded as derivatives of the gravitoelectromagnetic fields $\vec{G}$ and $\vec{H}$.
 Noting, from Eq.~(\ref{eq:KijLinear}) below, that $K_{(ij)}$ is the time derivative of the spatial metric, we see that \emph{only if the fields are time independent} in the chosen frame do we have $\mathbb{E}_{ij}\approx-G_{i,j}$, $\mathbb{H}_{ij}\approx-\frac{1}{2}H_{i,j}$.